know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 });
 ```

 It's important to remember that a promise may be resolved once and only once.
-If you invoke `resolve()` multiple times, only the first invocation will have any effect, subsequent invocations are ignored.
+If you invoke `resolve()` multiple times, only the first invocation has any effect; subsequent invocations are ignored.

 ```javascript
 function sayHello() {